Friday, March 27

 More info and reservations

-Let’s enjoy a night of dancing with Scarlette!
+Let's treat ourselves to a night of dancing with Scarlette

-For those who feel like tapping their feet this weekend, we’re kicking off on Friday night with La Scarlette, a queer and FLINTA night, taking over the Point Ephemere all night long.
-It’s going to be a more intense edition than ever – a 360-degree rave style – with a stage in the center and overflowing energy all around!
+For those itching to stomp their feet this weekend, we kick off on Friday night with La Scarlette, a queer and FLINTA evening, taking over the Point Éphémère all night long.
+A more intense edition than ever – rave-style at 360° – with a stage in the center and overflowing energy wrapping all around!

 Voir cette publication sur Instagram